zeus-health/ctw-component-library/.changeset/small-gifts-refuse.md

 "@zus-health/ctw-component-library": patch
 ---

-Redo condition sorting to allow all columns to be sortable, and sort primarily by last recorded date and condition name.
+Condition sorting now allows all columns to be sortable.
+Sort primarily defaults to be by last recorded date and condition name.